About Lisa

 What advice do you have for young writers?
 Mostly, it comes down to three things.
 Read a lot, write a lot, and don't give up!

-If you want more specific advice, I wrote a blog post for the teenreads blog giving my top ten suggestions for young writers that you can read HERE.
+If you want more specific advice, I wrote a blog post that gives my top ten things you should do if you want to write a novel.
+You can read it HERE.

 Can you tell me anything else interesting about yourself?
 I'm so boring.
 Really.
-But here are some things I love: Disney.
-Cupcakes.
+But here are some things I love: Pretty flowers.
+The smell of lilacs.
+Sweet treats.
 Cute animals.
 Tea and cookies.
-Here are some things I hate: Mean people.
+Music.
+Summertime.
+Freshly picked strawberries.
+Hikes with my family.
+Books and reading, of course!
+Here are some things I don't like much: Mean people.
 Cleaning the house.
 Scary movies.
+If you are looking for one interesting fact for your report, here's one: I won a trip to Las Vegas once for myself and a friend by writing a poem for a radio contest.

 Did you like school?
 Most of the time, yes.
 Sorry for those of you who don't like it much.
 Get involved in something you enjoy is my best advice.
 And if you don't know what kinds of things you enjoy, try new things.
 I didn't know I liked theater or marching band until I decided to try them in middle school.
 And I had so much fun once I did!